Mintbase/Grants-Program/maintenance/maintenance-template.md

 - **Max budget per sprint/period:** Requested max budget in USD per sprint/period (e.g. 7,000 USD).
 Cost for each period need to be provided in USD; if the grant is paid out in Bitcoin, the amount will be calculated according to the exchange rate at the time of payment.
 - **Hourly rate:** Amount of budget per hour, since it’s unlikely that the maintenance of the project requires the exact same workload each sprint.

 > ⚠️ *Note that you will need to provide a comprehensive report of the work done at the end of each month, including the list of issues/bugs/pull requests worked on, time spent on each of these, & finally, the associated cost.
 The time allocation & price will likely vary from month to month, depending on the nature of the project you're contributing to.
 The report should be in the form of a Milestone Delivery, again like the typical procedure.
-W3F will make the payments only after the successful merge of each individual report.*
+Mintbase will make the payments only after the successful merge of each individual report.*

 ## Future Plans